pranav-ust/cognates/README.md

 # Alignment Analysis of Sequential Segmentation of Lexicons to Improve Automatic Cognate Detection

 Github repository for my ACL-SRW paper.
-Currently adding code and notebookes to this repository.
+Currently adding code and notebooks to this repository.

 ## Code explanations with notebooks